iotaledger/iota-wiki/internal/learn/future/smart-contracts/05_dapps.md

 - Play with the [Live Demo](https://demo.sc.iota.org/).
 - Discover the [Code Repository](https://github.com/iotaledger/wasp/tree/roulette_poc/contracts/rust/fairroulette).

-More examples for Wasm Smart Contracts written in Rust and Go (TinyGo) can be found in the [code repository](https://github.com/iotaledger/wasp/tree/master/contracts/wasm).
+More examples for Wasm Smart Contracts written in Rust and Go (TinyGo) can be found in the [Wasp code repository](https://github.com/iotaledger/wasp/tree/master/contracts/wasm).

 ---